katestanley/Prototype---Final-Project/README.md

 Its quite simple.
 Find and click on the decks of cards and locate all eight pairs.
 You get a surprise message at the end.
 Watch how it tracks the moves you make.

+UPDATE 04/30

+The task remains the same - to find and match all the card pairs but there is still a problem with getting the audio to work.

+The Audio is not working still.
+Having trouble finding a solution to this problem.
+I've included proof of concept for the project though.
+You can find it within the app.js code that calls the functions to play the audio as while as the html code within each card of the deck.